nahushf/fluany/CONTRIBUTING.md

 The labels are loosely grouped by their purpose, but it's not required that every issue have a label from every group or that an issue can't have more than one label from the same group.

 Please open an issue on `fluany` if you have suggestions for new labels, and if you notice some labels are missing on some repositories, then please open an issue on that repository.

+## How to run development environment

+You should do this before editing any code to see how it works.

+1. run `gulp` which will start webpack-dev-server
+2. in Chrome open `chrome://extensions/`
+3. check `Developer mode`
+4. click on `Load unpacked extension`
+5. add REPOSITORY_DIRECTORY/build
+6. Now you can check background script via link in extension `Inspect views: background page` and you will see some messages in console
+7. Navigate to any http or **https** page and open development tools and console.
+You can see messages from content scripts.
+8. Find extension icon right from adress bar.
+  1. Click with left mouse button to show html content
+  2. Click with right mouse button and select `Inspect Popup`.
+Then in console you can see some messages
+9. You can edit your codebase with almost 100% hot/full reload support.
+10. You can to use [remote-redux-devtools](https://github.com/zalmoxisus/remote-redux-devtools).